freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    to spoof an organization's HTTPS *Landing Page*, thereby tricking the source into visiting a fake SecureDrop site.

-What a Random Person on the Internet Can Achieve
+What a random person on the internet can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  A random person can attempt to DoS the SecureDrop server and